 Cox played four seasons as a goalie for the Knights and became Southern Virginia’s All-Time saves leader with 264 career saves.
-Cox is currently on the Southern Virginia softball team and leads the team with the most RBI's and highest batting average.
+Cox was also on the Southern Virginia softball team and led the team with the most RBI's and highest batting average.

 She graduated with a bachelors degree in Business Management and Leadership from Southern Virginia University in May 2015.

 MaKenzie and her husband, Tyler, a former member of the baseball and men's lacrosse programs at Southern Virginia, reside in Buena Vista.